ClassiCube/ClassiCube/readme.md

 *You must use either build using the Mono compiler or define `__MonoCS__` when building, otherwise you will get runtime errors when decompressing the map using Mono.*

+###### *Windows specific*
+*If you are stuck using the built-in OpenGL 1.1 software renderer, you can use the MESA software renderer from either [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) or [here](https://wiki.qt.io/Cross_compiling_Mesa_for_Windows) for slightly better performance.
+Typically though, this occurs because you have not installed GPU drivers.*

 #### Tips
 * Press escape (after joining a world) to switch to the pause menu.
 * Pause menu -> Key bindings lists all of the key combinations used by the client.